mikro-orm/mikro-orm/docs/versioned_docs/version-4.5/migrations.md

 });
 ```

-With the help of (webpacks context module api)[https://webpack.js.org/guides/dependency-management/#context-module-api]
+With the help of [webpack's context module api](https://webpack.js.org/guides/dependency-management/#context-module-api)
 we can dynamically import the migrations making it possible to import all files in a folder.

 ```typescript